Back on their perch: Leaders Liverpool flying again after Firmino late show | Goal.com

 “Oh my God,” said Klopp of Williams, who was immense on his Premier League debut, and he can be proud of another teenager, midfielder Curtis Jones, who took the fight to Spurs throughout.
 What a player the young Scouser is going to be.
 What a player he already is.
 He could be the league's breakout star of the season.

-Tottenham, surprisingly, were more open after the break, composed and robust but willing to commit to attack.
-Kane was more involved, Son bristled with intent, and Salah and Sadio Mane were handled well.
+Tottenham, perhaps surprisingly, were more open after the break, composed and robust but willing to commit to attack.
+Kane was more involved, Son bristled with intent, and Salah and Sadio Mane were handled well in the main.

 And the visitors almost got their noses in front during a madcap minute midway through the half.

-First Steven Bergwijn squandered a gilt-edged chance, striking the foot of the post after being put clear by Son.
+First Steven Bergwijn, who shot off target early in the half, squandered a gilt-edged chance, striking the foot of the post after being put clear by Son.
 Then, from the subsequent corner, Harry Kane failed to send a header on target from inside the six-yard box.
-Liverpool breathed a sigh of relief.
+Liverpool, on the pitch, in the dugout and in the stands, breathed a sigh of relief.

-It felt like it could be costly, and so it proved.
+It felt like it could be costly for Spurs, and so it proved.
 Remember Moussa Sissoko and that two-on-one break in 2019?
-Spurs had their chance and they missed it.
+The Londoners had their chance and they missed it.
 Liverpool got theirs, in the 90th minute, and Firmino took it.

 It was a fabulous header, bulleted past Hugo Lloris from Andy Robertson’s delicious corner from the left.
 A fitting end to a superb contest, you might say.